What is a Personal Guarantee?

 Do you understand your personal liability?

-Before signing a personal guarantee, you want to know the full extent of what you’re liable for.
+Before signing a personal guarantee, you want to understand the full extent of your liability.
 Determine if it’s limited or unlimited.
 Ensure you understand the terms of the guarantee.
 Don’t be afraid to ask questions.

 Do you have the personal assets to cover the amount owed?

 If your business fails, you must cover the amount owed.
-You might want to take stock of your personal assets to see how much that would set you back.
+You may want to take stock of your personal assets to determine the cost to you.

 What small business loans are available with a personal guarantee?